-- Design a postage stamp to commemorate a black American you admire.
-(Free printable in my subscriber only area)
+Design a postage stamp to commemorate a black American you admire.

-- Take a field trip to a historical museum, art museum, college, or other location that features African American themes.
+Take a field trip to a historical museum, art museum, college, or other location that features African American themes.
+Record your time there.

 Black History Month Fun Fact Cards